 Don’t Forget to Smile

-Research has found that smiling can help lower your heart rate, which helps your body better deal with stress.2 So, smiling during the interview can make you feel more calm.
+Research has found that smiling can help your body better deal with stress.2 So, smiling during the interview can make you feel more calm.
 Having a smile on your face can also show that you are a happy, positive, or upbeat person.
-These qualities can be appealing in an employee, potentially putting you ahead of applicants who don’t smile at all.
+These qualities can be appealing in a healthcare employee, potentially putting you ahead of applicants who don’t smile at all.

 Don’t Overdo the Perfume or Cologne